adahui/zombiehand/README.md

 - Hand crawler servo motor black ground wire + male-male black jumper cable to Arduino Uno digital input ground GND

 3. The code was uploaded onto the Arduino Uno board.

+* Note: I was too cheap and lazy to purchase and install an Arduino WiFi Shield in order to enable cordless function.
+I would highly recommend using the component for remote control to maximize the element of surprise when scaring someone.